manuelcasanova/mapbox_practice/README.md

 Check if muted maps, rides, runs, user in all users, user in following, user in follower should not be visible.

+if no filtered rides or runs, consider muted as well.
+THE ISSUE WITH PUblIC RUNS SEEMS TO BE RELATED TO FILTER.
+No filtered RUNS. check for muted if no filtered runs as well

 Conversation in rides and runs. logged in user on right, rest on left

 Functionalities